grzesiekmq/rgn/README.md

 This project is developed solo.
 Any help, feedback, or contributions are welcome.
 Feel free to open issues or pull requests in the repository.

+---

+*README assisted by ChatGPT.
+The project code and design were created solely by the author without AI assistance.*

 # Donation
 If this project help you reduce time to develop and you like this idea, you can give me a beer as a thank you :)